Course Catalog 2024-2025

 ANT 353cc Seminar: Topics in Anthropology-Cannabis as Catalyst (4 Credits)

 Once maligned as a dangerous "gateway drug" and as a troubling sign of social decay, cannabis is increasingly regarded as a potent and future-focused remedy for a range of medical and social ills.
 This course considers this rapid and dramatic cultural, legal and political transformation and what it has to teach us about much broader social shifts and tensions.
-The study of cannabis is a starting point for thinking about a variety of crucial anthropological topics, including human-plant relations, legality and illegality, race and (in)justice, pharmaceuticals and botanical treatments, kinship and care, science and expertise, and disability activism. {S}
+The study of cannabis is a starting point for thinking about a variety of crucial anthropological topics, including human-plant relations, legality and illegality, race and (in)justice, pharmaceuticals and botanical treatments, kinship and care, science and expertise, and disability activism.
+Restrictions: Juniors and seniors only.
+Enrollment limited to 12.
+Instructor permission required. {S}

 Fall, Spring, Variable